5

 • 3

 As this is a heuristic and not a full-grown position evaluation, a penalty of 5 feels ok, a double pawn (= 2 pawns) having the worth of 1,5 „normal“ pawns. -10 for tripled pawns makes a tripled pawn equal to 2 normal pawns, which also feels ok.
 Quadrupled pawns are worse than 2 normal pawns in my opinion, so the penalty should be higher.
 You could give some extra points for bishop pair, connected pawns, passed pawns, but again, you seem to look for a heuristic, and heuristics should be fast and simple.
-Sep 23, 2020 at 9:05
+Commented Sep 23, 2020 at 9:05

 4 Answers 4